 - Hendrik Lang, Senior Vice President of Supply Chain Strategy & Sustainability

-Contracting carbon reductions and sustainable collaborations
+Contracting carbon reductions

 To find out more about how to master complexity and control your supply chain destiny - join us at ALSC Global from 24-26 September 2024 in Detroit, Michigan.

-“For the former,” he says, “negotiations are straightforward as they understand the path and technical requirements.
+“For the former,” he said, “negotiations are straightforward as they understand the path and technical requirements.
 For the latter, we must first explain the necessity of these measures, and not just for BMW; but for their relevance for the broader automotive industry.”

 “We developed a new specification for an alloy that can handle more impurities, allowing the secondary material content to increase to 70% [from 20%-30%]”

-Collaboration is key for automotive supply chain decarbonisation
+Collaboration for decarbonisation

 This approach extends to other materials and processes across BMW’s ecosystem.
 Larger companies often resist changes, BMW forms cross-industry coalitions like the Responsible Business Alliance to create standards and momentum beyond what a single company can achieve.
-“Convincing larger suppliers that ESG and decarbonisation strategies mitigate risks from NGOs and other external pressures is another effective strategy,” says Lang.
+“Convincing larger suppliers that ESG and decarbonisation strategies mitigate risks from NGOs and other external pressures is another effective strategy,” said Lang.

 “In short, achieving our targets requires a varied approach, involving collaboration with suppliers, industry peers and standard-setting bodies to drive meaningful change throughout the automotive supply chain.

-“A good example of one of these technical collaborations is our work on aluminium wheels,” he says.
+“A good example of one of these technical collaborations is our work on aluminium wheels,” he said.
 “Typically, aluminium wheels consist of 20%-30% secondary material.
 Our suppliers struggled to increase this due to impurities in available feedstock.
 We developed a new specification for an alloy that can handle more impurities, allowing the secondary material content to increase to 70%.”

-Lang says that such sustainability successes are more than possible, but they require collaboration with other OEMs and raw aluminium suppliers to create an industrial standard.
-“It’s about influencing the entire industry, not just one product,” he says.
+Lang said that such sustainability successes are more than possible, but they require collaboration with other OEMs and raw aluminium suppliers to create an industrial standard.
+“It’s about influencing the entire industry, not just one product,” he said.
 “Effective collaboration also involves cross-industry initiatives and convincing larger companies that ESG and decarbonisation are risk mitigation strategies.
 By aligning on common goals, we can drive significant changes across the supply chain.